Skip To Content

 Since no intermediate datasets are created, processes can be applied quickly, as opposed to the time it would take to create a processed file on disk.
 As you zoom and pan around, the calculations are performed and rendered on the fly.
 The functions are only applied to the display extent (the area you are currently viewing) and at the current display resolution, so only pixels that are visible on your screen are processed.
 This means you can complete your analyses rapidly, without having to wait for long processing times.
 No new datasets are created, reducing the need for storage space and data management.

-If you wish to save the product of a raster function analysis, you can also save those outputs as their own dataset.
+If you save the product of a raster function analysis, you can also save those outputs as their own dataset.
 Raster functions can be applied locally or on the server.
 They can be chained together to create new, customized functions.
 You can use any of the hundreds of out-of-the-box ArcGIS raster functions, or create your own using Python.
-Finally, when published as part of an image service, your custom processing can be shared with end users inside and outside your organization.
+Finally, when published as part of an image service, your custom processing can be shared with users inside and outside your organization.

 Explore the following resources to learn more about using raster functions for image analysis in ArcGIS.
-(Not sure where to start?
-Look for the star by Esri's most helpful resources.)

 Note:

-Imagery Workflows resources
+Imagery workflow resources

-Community-supported tools and best practices for working with and automating imagery and remote sensing workflows:
+Build your skills with tutorials for working with and automating imagery and remote sensing workflows:

-ArcGIS Help
+ArcGIS help

-Reference material for ArcGIS Pro, ArcGIS Online, and ArcGIS Enterprise:
+Review the following reference material for ArcGIS Pro, ArcGIS Online, and ArcGIS Enterprise:

 Review the following supplemental guidance about concepts, software functionality, and workflows: